arorahallmundar/final-project/who.markdown

 ![Combined heatmap](/assets/combineddynamics.png)

-*Figure 4: Heatmap showing who shoots who in full demographic*
+*Figure 4: This chart combines age and gender for both shooter and victim, showing the full demographic breakdown of shootings.
+Each row shows a specific group of shooters (e.g., “Male 18–24”), and each column shows a victim group.*